MJKWoolnough/ics/README.md

 }
 ```

-Todo provides a group of components that describe a to-do
+Todo provides a group of components that describe a to-do.

 #### type URI